flengyel/sagepod/README.md

 # SagePod: SageMath Containerization with Podman

-This README describes how to containerize SageMath using Podman, with a focus on resolving permission issues between the host and container.
+This README describes utilities to download and run SageMath containers using Podman.
+A podman-compose script handles downloading SageMath containers and mounts container directories on the host system for Jupyter notebook access and configuration.
+Shell scripts automate starting and stopping the container, and provide interactive container access.

 ## Overview